Early Black Friday deals that are actually worth a damn

-It's less than a month until Black Friday, but many Black Friday sales are here.
+The first weekend in November has arrived, and many Black Friday sales are already here.
 Amazon just unveiled some early holiday deals, Costco shared its massive holiday-sale catalog and Walmart's already week-old Early Deals Drop seems to be getting better: See the just-updated Apple Watch Series 3 deal below.
 All this despite the fact that the big day doesn't officially arrive until Nov.
 29, followed three days later by Cyber Monday.
 Yep, it's official: Black Friday Madness is upon us.

 We got you.
 We'll be tracking all the Black Friday (and Cyber Monday) deals between now and early December.
 And to make life easier, we're cherry-picking the absolute best stuff -- the items we think are genuinely good buys.
 See our preliminary picks below, followed by some general Black Friday info.